Social media is an important part of any successful SEO campaign, but many marketers focus too much on the wrong platforms.

 A Picture is Worth a Thousand Words

 Pinterest is an image based platform.
-This is great news for some brands and not-so-great news for others.
+This great news for some brands and not-so-great news for others.
 Specifically…

 Pinterest is great if you sell a physical product which photographs well.
 For instance: